viamrobotics/docs/docs/components/gripper/_index.md

 To use a robotic gripper, you need to add it to your machine's configuration.
 Go to your machine's **CONFIGURE** page, and add a model that supports your gripper.

-The following list shows you the available gripper models.
+The following list shows the available gripper models.
 For additional configuration information, click on the model name:

 {{< tabs >}}